 The Property has frontage along Chuckanut Bay, which is a regulated shoreline within the City of Bellingham, subject to the rules and regulations in the City's Shoreline Management Program (SMP, BMC 22).
 Chuckanut Bay is in Reach 19, which has a Marine, Natural designation.
 The SMP jurisdiction extends 200' from the OHWM of the Bay, and in Reach 19, the buffer from the shoreline also extends 200' from the OHWM.
 The project has been designed to avoid development and impacts within the shoreline jurisdiction to the greatest extent possible.
 No developable lots, roads, trails, or utility infrastructure will be located within this area, apart from a storm water outfall pipe and energy dissipator, serving a portion of the project.
 These are the only improvements related to the Project located within the jurisdiction of the State Shoreline Management Act and City Shoreline Management Program.
 As discussed in the project narrative Section III the project SSP contemplates discharge of storm water to three locations (Viewcrest, Wetland B, and Chuckanut Bay).
 See Exhibit A & F. These discharge locations are dictated by the existing topography of the site.
 Due to the steep slopes on the site within 300' of Chuckanut Bay, it is not possible to discharge the project storm water runoff onto the slope, outside of the shoreline jurisdiction.
 To avoid the risk of erosion on the steep slopes, it is necessary to extend an outfall pipe to a point near the base of the slope.
-This utility improvement, located within the shoreline jurisdiction, requires a Shoreline Substantial Development Permit to authorize the activity.
+This utility improvement, which is proposed as a public facility, located within the shoreline jurisdiction, requires a Shoreline Substantial Development Permit to authorize the activity (BMC22.08.010.B.4.g).
 Due to the location of the improvement within Reach 19, in a Marine Natural designated area, a Shoreline Conditional Use Permit is also required to authorize storm water facility improvements.

 The storm water system within the shoreline jurisdiction will consist of a large diameter conveyance pipe, which will be anchored to the surface of the ground (to reduce clearing and grading associated with the activity), as well as the installation of an energy dissipater at the terminus of the pipe.
-The energy dissipater will primarily consist of gabion baskets filled with 6" - 12" quarry spall, sourced from an approved pit.
-The dissipater will be a rectangle approximately 15' x 12' (168 square feet) in size and will require approximately 10 cubic yards of quarry spall material to be placed within the gabion baskets.
-This will require excavation and fill immediately above the existing sandstone shoreline edge of the Bay, but no activity at the beach level or below the OHWM.
-Details on the storm design are provided on Sheet 7 of the Updated Project Plans and are discussed in Section 5.4 of the Preliminary Storm Water Report.
-See Exhibit A and Exhibit F.
+The energy dissipater will consist of a 20' dispersion tee, which will be situated on a level rocky bench located above the High Tide Line (HTL) of the Bay, directly above the existing sandstone rocks that extend to the beach.
+The conveyance pipe has been designed to follow existing contours and to wrap around existing exposed rock faces; this design will result in limited clearing and grading and the ability to preserve all significant trees in the path of the pipe.
+Native sandstone rocks will be placed, and new native vegetation will be planted, around the dispersion tee to provide screening and reduce aesthetic impacts.
+No excavation will be required around this tee.
+No improvements are proposed at the beach level, or below HTL or OHWM.
+This design will allow dispersed water to flow over the existing sandstone rocks to the beach, limiting the potential for erosion and scouring.
+Details on the storm design are provided on Sheet 7 and 8 of the Updated Project Plans and are discussed in Section 5.4 of the Preliminary Storm Water Report.
+See Exhibit A and Exhibit F and new Exhibit W.